troyraen/DM-in-Stars/_Paper/figures/main.md

 #### Debug:

 - [x]  remove pre-ZAMS portion
-- [ ]  why is there a jaunt in the NoDM leave MS line?
+- [ ]  why is the NoDM leave MS line not smooth?

 plot MStau - MStau of previous mass (should be negative)
 ```python